Setup: Labs

 Premier and Advanced plans only.
 Advanced plans are limited to system fields (title, description, and comments).
 Premier plans have no limitations.

-When you enable data masking, sensitive information is masked so that only users with the proper permissions can see the data.
+When you enable data masking, Service Desk masks sensitive information so only users with the proper permissions can see the data.

 About data masking

 Data masking uses a classification model to hide/redact sensitive data to comply with regulatory and privacy guidelines for PII (personally identifiable information) and PCI (payment card industry).
-By masking PII and PCI data, SolarWinds Service Desk (SWSD) protects sensitive information from unauthorized access and maintains data privacy.
-To mask sensitive data beyond PII and PCI, you can use custom fields.
+By masking PII and PCI data, Service Desk protects sensitive information from unauthorized access and maintains data privacy.
+You can use custom fields to mask sensitive data beyond PII and PCI.

 Only authorized users can unmask the data.